JetC0918/IBM-Data-Science-Professional-Certificate/01. What is Data Science/readme.md

 Data science is about finding useful information in data, especially from a lot of different types of data, to help solve problems and create value for businesses.
 It involves working with data from the beginning (like collecting it) to the end (like using it to make decisions).
 Data scientists use science, computer skills, and smart thinking to do this.
 Besides knowing how to work with data, they also need to be good at explaining their findings and solutions in a way that makes sense to others, so that decisions can be made based on the data.

 ## ✏️ Main Topics
-- Defining Data Science and What Data Scientists Do
+- Defining Data Science and What Data Scientists do
 - Data Science Topics
 - Deep Learning and Machine Learning
 - Data Science in Business